RichardLindsay/demanding-epicurean/_posts/2018-7-20-Lets-Start-Simple.md

 Add ice and shake until the tin turns icy cold.

-Double strain into a frozen coupe glass and garnish with a lime wheel.
+Double strain into a frozen coupe glass and garnish with a dehydrated lime wheel.

+I love using dehydrated citrus as a garnish.
+It looks awesome and is super easy to make.

 Simple but absolutely incredible!